 Alexander Vella Gregory was born in Malta in 1984.
-He has studied piano with Paul Borg and Joanne Camilleri, and obtained a Fellowship of the London College of Music (FLCM) diploma in 2013.
-In 2002, he won the Ian Tomlin Napier/Malta Music Scholarship which enabled him to pursue a B.Mus(Hons) degree in composition at the Ian Tomlin School of Music, Napier University, Edinburgh where he graduated in July 2006 with honours.
+He studied piano with Paul Borg and Joanne Camilleri, and obtained a Fellowship of the London College of Music (FLCM) diploma in 2013.
+In 2002, he won the Ian Tomlin Napier/Malta Music Scholarship which enabled him to pursue a B.Mus(Hons) degree in composition at the Ian Tomlin School of Music, Edinburgh Napier University, where he graduated in July 2006 with honours.

 Alexander has participated in several music education projects for children, including The Carnival of Animals (2009), a dance performance for kids, and The Classical Experience (2009), a project which targeted schools.
-He has also worked on KantaKantun (2014-19), an ongoing education project commissioned by Valletta 2018 Foundation on music and architecture.
+He has also worked on KantaKantun (2014-19), an education project commissioned by Valletta 2018 Foundation on music and architecture.

 Alexander is also an active researcher and has recently been involved with the Notarial Archives Resource Centre in Valletta in the study of several music fragments which were discovered in the cover of an early 19th century volume of notarial deeds.
 The research was published in late 2018 in Parallel Existences (Kite Publications, 2018) which brings together several papers on the archives as well as photography by Alex Attard.
 Current research projects include work on the Lost Voices Project focusing on transcriptions of early 20th century popular music recordings in Maltese, and Ritwali, a research project on ritual in Malta.